Today’s Reading: Leviticus 7

 100 PERSONAL WORDS:

-Recently around 6 a.m., I noticed that the sky was twinkling brightly with many stars.
-As our “day star” (the sun) rose in the east, the stars were less and less visible to my eyes.
+The other day just after this blog was posted at 6 a.m., I noticed that the sky was twinkling brightly with many stars.
+As our “day star” (the Sun) rose in the east, the stars were less and less visible to my eyes.
 I decided to read 2 Peter.
 There I found in 1:19 these words, “We have the prophetic Word made more sure, which you do well to heed as a light that shines in a dark place, until the day dawns and the Day Star [original King James Version] rises in your hearts.”
-I began to sing a song: “Turn your eyes upon Jesus.
+I began to sing a song we sometimes sing in church.
+“Turn your eyes upon Jesus.
 Look full in His wonderful face.
 And the things of earth will grow strangely dim in the light of His glory and grace.”
 The Lord Jesus, our Day Star, shines so brightly that all the lesser lights become invisible.
 They are still there, but we see Jesus only.
 To complete my thanksgiving offering, I went into Google and found Michael W. Smith worshipping Jesus with this song (click here to view).
 Join Michael and me in singing this powerful chorus.

 Yours for celebrating our Lord and Saviour,